 - Craft pumpkin

 - Mod Podge

+We used fabric remnants for this project to save money.
+Don’t forget to check your craft stash as well.
 First, prepare your materials.
-I measured the distance from the top and bottom core of the pumpkin and cut approximately 1-2 inch thick strips.
+Measure the distance from the top and bottom core of the pumpkin and cut approximately 1-2 inch thick strips.
 For this pumpkin, my strips were 9” long.

-Generously apply Mod Podge directly onto the pumpkin, lay down your strip, and then generously apply a top layer of Mod Podge.
+Generously apply Mod Podge directly onto the pumpkin, lay down a fabric strip, and then generously apply a second top layer of Mod Podge.
 Using your paint brush, smooth out your fabric against the pumpkin.
 Apply more Mod Podge as needed.

 Here are a couple after photos.
-I added some bones, antique books, and rhinestone skulls to help spook up my space.
+Add some bones, antique books, and rhinestone skulls to help spook up the space.

 More DIY Pumpkin Projects:

 Here are a few more fun and easy Halloween DIY ideas.
 Be sure to check out our YouTube videos, Instagram Reels, and TikToks for the most updated crafts.

 - Easy Gold, Black, and White Pumpkins DIY

 - BOO Pumpkin Halloween Decoration